 Most artists want to sell their artwork steadily.
 They desire a growing awareness and appreciation for their work.
 They seek respect in their community and beyond.
 These are all worthy goals that bring happiness.
 But, how do you attain them?
 Stick with me, you'll find answers here.

 Overwhelm and dread are what kills many art careers.
 You can overcome these hindrances with knowledge, action, and determination.
 I can help you, too.
 Are you ready to achieve greatness and fulfill your highest ambitions?
 I'm pretty sure I know the answer.
-The guidance you need to turn on your art marketing machine is here for you.
+The guidance you need to ramp up your art marketing mastery is here for you.

 When You Get on the Right Path and Take the Right Actions You Will:

 It's also not your fault that no one teaches artists business and marketing skills.
 All considered, it's no wonder if you struggle to sell your art and get the success you desire.
 If you feel like you're spinning your wheels to get ahead and always hustling to sell a piece of art today, you're not alone.